Consistency-Aware Parameter-Preserving Knowledge Editing Framework for Multi-Hop Question Answering: Introduction

 \section{Introduction}

-Knowledge editing~\cite{wang2023survey_kme} enables large language models (LLMs) to incorporate new or corrected information without the cost of full retraining.
-KE approaches can be divided into parameter-updating methods and parameter-preserving methods~\cite{li2024learning}.
-Parameter-updating methods, such as ROME~\cite{meng2022locating}, MEMIT~\cite{meng2023mass}, and T-Patcher~\cite{huang2023transformerpatcher}, directly modify model weights to encode edits, which are computationally expensive.
+Knowledge editing \citep{wang2023survey_kme} enables large language models (LLMs) to incorporate new or corrected information without the cost of full retraining.
+KE approaches can be divided into parameter-updating methods and parameter-preserving methods \citep{li2024learning}.
+Parameter-updating methods, such as ROME \citep{meng2022locating}, MEMIT \citep{meng2023mass}, and T-Patcher \citep{huang2023transformerpatcher}, directly modify model weights to encode edits, which are computationally expensive.
 In contrast, PPKE avoids changing parameters and instead relies on external structures or contexts, offering greater transparency and stability.
-IKE~\cite{zheng2023ike} edits knowledge through in-context demonstrations, MeLLo~\cite{meng2023mass} supports multi-hop editing through query decomposition and fact retrieval, and PokeMQA~\cite{gu2024pokemqa} performs decomposition and conflict checking.
+IKE \citep{zheng2023ike} edits knowledge through in-context demonstrations, MeLLo \citep{meng2023mass} supports multi-hop editing through query decomposition and fact retrieval, and PokeMQA \citep{gu2024pokemqa} performs decomposition and conflict checking.
 PPKE offers a cheaper and more efficient paradigm by avoiding both retraining and parameter modification.
-While early efforts in PPKE primarily addressed simple single-hop factual updates~\cite{zheng2023ike}~\cite{zhang2024comprehensive}, research has extended its scope to multi-hop question answering (MHQA)~\cite{mavi2022survey}~\cite{cohen2024ripple}, a more challenging setting that requires models to integrate edited knowledge with existing facts through multi-step reasoning.
-Recent work~\cite{lu2025kedkg} adopts KG-based PPKE, utilizing KGs' structured nature to enhance PPKE's effectiveness in MHQA.
-By injecting edits into a graph and retrieving paths over entities and relations, Kedkg~\cite{lu2025kedkg} allows models to perform explicit reasoning under edits.
+While early efforts in PPKE primarily addressed simple single-hop factual updates \citep{zheng2023ike}\citep{zhang2024comprehensive}, research has extended its scope to multi-hop question answering (MHQA) \citep{mavi2022survey}\citep{cheng2024temporal}, a more challenging setting that requires models to integrate edited knowledge with existing facts through multi-step reasoning.
+Recent work \citep{lu2025kedkg} adopts KG-based PPKE by injecting edited knowledge into a knowledge graph and retrieving relational paths, enabling models to perform explicit reasoning under edits for MHQA.